arnold-lei/week-4-game/README.md

 ##Goals
 For this project I wanted to create it entirely OOP.
 I have not done this with JS before so it will be very interesting to see how well it turns out.
 Right now I am still trying to figure out how classes work in JS and how to use Prototypes.
 These are all things I'm getting tremedous practice with while building this game.

+I feel like I need to give myself a date to end building the engine.

 ##Icons
 Found this awesome RPG Icon pack here: http://opengameart.org/content/rpg-icon-font

 Definitely really cool, I had no idea what IcoMoon is.
-Definitely will check them out later
+Definitely will check them out later.